mage-os/devdocs/installation-guide.md

 ## Conclusion

 Congratulations!
 You have successfully installed Mage-OS on your server.
 You can now start building your online store and customizing it to fit your needs.

-Please refer to the official Mage-OS documentation for more information on how to configure and use Mage-OS.
+The `setup:install` command from Step 2 should have given you an admin URL.
+Open that and enter the admin username and password you set to log in and start using your new site.

+If you have any trouble installing Mage-OS, please reach out in the #help channel on http://chat.mage-os.org .